Michael Cordy

 Michael Cordy is a British novelist.
-He was born in Accra, the capital of Ghana.
+He was born in Sekondi-Takoradi in Ghana.
 Cordy spent much of his childhood in both West Africa and East Africa, India and Cyprus.

 He was educated in the United Kingdom at The King's School, Canterbury, and the universities of Leicester and Durham.

 After ten years in marketing and advertising, with his wife's encouragement, he became a novelist.
 His first novel, The Miracle Strain, took two years to complete and was published in 1997.
 Disney bought the film rights for $1.6 million and the novel reached no. 5 in The Sunday Times Bestseller list.
 An international success, it has since been published in more than twenty-five languages and over forty countries.

-Dan Brown published The Da Vinci Code in 2003, and its success may have influenced the renaming of Cordy's first three novels.
-In spite of publishing six years earlier, he has been criticised of imitating Dan Brown.
+Another five novels followed: Crime Zero/The Crime Code, The Lucifer Code, The Venus Conspiracy, The Source and The Colour Of Death.
+All were published in the UK by Bantam Press and Corgi of Penguin Random House, and translated into several languages.
+Warner Bros optioned the film rights to The Source and the producers of Lord of The Rings and The Golden Compass optioned The Crime Code.

+Michael Cordy's seventh and latest novel Manhattan Down was published in hardback in May 2025 to good reviews.
+The paperback is due in April 2026.